rabbitmq/rabbitmq-server/deps/rabbitmq_amqp1_0/README.md

 This plugin is considered to be young and experimental but it is supported.
 We describe it as a prototype since the amount of real world use and thus battle-testing it has received is not so large as that of the STOMP or MQTT plugins.
-Howver, bugs do get fixed as they are reported.
+However, bugs do get fixed as they are reported.

 You can send and receive messages between 0-9-1 clients and 1.0 clients with broadly the same semantics as you would get with 0-9-1.